jbaliuka/x4j-analytic/README.md

-Normally we use two files for every report, queries and parameters declarations are stored as [XML](https://github.com/jbaliuka/x4j-analytic/wiki/Report-Definition-Schema)
+Normally we use two files for every report, query and parameter declarations are stored as [XML](https://github.com/jbaliuka/x4j-analytic/wiki/Report-Definition-Schema)
 Template is a regular Excel file in XLSX format with Table and Pivot Table and engine populates Table with query results.
 Excel Table name should match query name in XML file.
 Context variables might referenced  as ${myContextVariable}.
 Templates also support Velocity like  language with loops and flow control statements: #if,#for, ..., #end

-##  Building X4J from Source
+##  Building X4J from Source Code
-[Maven](http://maven.apache.org/) is used to build X4J from source code
+[Maven](http://maven.apache.org/) is used to build X4J
  * git clone https://github.com/jbaliuka/x4j-analytic.git
  * mvn install